-What is lyme disease?
+What is Lyme disease?

 Free, private, and secure to get you the best way to well.
 Learn about our technology.

-- About 70% to 80% of infected people will develop the EM (erythema migrans) rash, which is characteristic of Lyme disease.
-The EM rash is a red circle that usually appears at the tick bite site, about 3 to 14 days after the bite.
+- Erythema migrans rash: A red circle where you’ve been bitten, appears about 3 to 14 days after the bite.
 Most of the time it slowly increases in size, often with a clear site in the middle that makes the rash look like a bull’s eye.
 It usually disappears in about 3 to 4 weeks.

 - Swollen lymph nodes

 - Stiff neck

 Main symptoms of late stage Lyme disease

 As the disease progresses, the bacteria start to move through the body causing other symptoms.
 These symptoms may show up months after the tick bite: